particle-iot/particle-photon-setup-ios/README.md

 ### Getting Started

 - Refer to our [documentation](https://docs.particle.io/reference/ios/) for getting started guide, API reference, support & feedback links.
+- Cocoapods usage example app can be found [here](https://www.github.com/spark/ios-app-example-pod/).
+- Carthage usage example app can be found [here](https://www.github.com/spark/ios-app-example-carthage/).

+Example apps demonstrates invoking the setup wizard, customizing the UI and using the returned ParticleDevice instance once, as well as invoking Particle API functions via the Particle-SDK.
+Contributions to the example apps are welcome by submitting pull requests.

 ### Communication